lsh2613/CodeQuestionBot/README.md

-hi my name is lsh
+hi my name is ls

+to day is 5/25h